 More For You at Humber

-Well-equipped labs feature cutting-edge equipment, including four simulated nursing labs and bioscience and anatomy labs.
+Well-equipped labs feature leading-edge equipment, including four simulated nursing labs and bioscience and anatomy labs.
 Students are prepared for nursing careers in all health care settings as practitioners, educators, and managers.

 The Practice of Nursing